lsp-plugins/lsp-plugins/README.md

 ```

 For Windows, the `make install` command creates 'INSTALL' subdirectory and places the
-plugin content into desired folders.
+plugin content into desired subfolders.

-By default, all supported formats of plugins are built.
+By default, all supported formats of plugins for the target platform are built.
 The list of modules for build can be adjusted by specifying FEATURES variable
 at the configuration stage: